JuliaLang/Pkg.jl/docs/src/artifacts.md

 # [**8.** Artifacts](@id Artifacts)

-`Pkg` can reason about containers of binary data that are not Julia packages.
-These chunks of data can contain platform-specific binaries, datasets, text, or any other kind of data that would be convenient to place within an immutable, lifecycled datastore.
+`Pkg` can install and manage containers of data that are not Julia packages.
+These containers can contain platform-specific binaries, datasets, text, or any other kind of data that would be convenient to place within an immutable, life-cycled datastore.
 These containers, (called "Artifacts") can be created locally, hosted anywhere, and automatically downloaded and unpacked upon installation of your Julia package.
-They are used to provide the binary dependencies for packages built with [`BinaryBuilder.jl`](https://github.com/JuliaPackaging/BinaryBuilder.jl).
+This mechanism is also used to provide the binary dependencies for packages built with [`BinaryBuilder.jl`](https://github.com/JuliaPackaging/BinaryBuilder.jl).

 ## `Artifacts.toml` files

-`Pkg` provides an API for working with artifacts, as well as a TOML file format for recording artifact usage in your packages, and to make automatic downloading of artifacts at package install time.
+`Pkg` provides an API for working with artifacts, as well as a TOML file format for recording artifact usage in your packages, and to automate downloading of artifacts at package install time.
-Artifacts are referred to by content-hash, or optionally by a name that is bound to a hash through an `Artifacts.toml` file.
+Artifacts can always be referred to by content hash, but are typically accessed by a name that is bound to a content hash in an `Artifacts.toml` file that lives in a project's source tree.
 An example `Artifacts.toml` file is shown here as an example:

 ```TOML